 Large tables or data sets should be deposited in appropriate domain repositories, other available repositories, or if necessary included as Excel or .csv files in the Supporting Information.
 Lists of repositories in the Earth and Space Sciences are available at the directory of the Coalition on Publishing Data in the Earth and Space Sciences (COPDESS).
 Tables within a manuscript should primarily be summaries of the data or analysis.

 Column heads.
 All columns (except the first one) must have headings.
-Column headings must be arranged so that their relation to the data is clear and they refer to column below.

 Additional information on table formatting is available here.

 AGU recommends that figures be prepared in one of the following formats: JPG, TIFF, EPS, PS or PDF.
 Figures should be embedded in the main manuscript for submission but uploaded separately at resubmission or revision (because separate files are needed for production).
 For revision, each figure file must be complete and contain all parts of a single numbered figure.
 Do not include figure captions or figure titles (e.g., “Figure 1”) as any part of the figure.
 Separate files for different parts of a figure cannot be accommodated.